grafana/tempo/docs/tempo/website/troubleshooting/_index.md

   - `max_block_bytes` to determine when the ingester cuts blocks.
 A good number is anywhere from 100MB to 2GB depending on the workload.
   - `max_compaction_objects` to determine the max number of objects in a compacted block.
 This should relatively high, generally in the millions.
   - `retention_duration` for how long traces should be retained in the backend.

+## Problem 4.
+Distributor is not accepting traces

+The distributor is not accepting traces.
+It is showing the followingg messages:
+`max live traces per tenant exceeded: per-user traces limit (local: 10000 global: 0 actual local: 10000) exceeded`.

+Possible reasons why you are seeing this error is because you have reached the [maximum number of live traces allowed](https://github.com/grafana/tempo/blob/3710d944cfe2a51836c3e4ef4a97316ed0526a58/modules/overrides/limits.go#L25) per tenant in the ingester.

+### Solutions

+- Check if you have the `overrides` parameter in your configuration file.
+- If it is missing, add the setting using instructions in [Override live traces limit](../configuration/override).
+- Increased the maximum limit to a failsafe value like `50000`.